terryschoch/Home_Sales/README.md

-# Home_Sales
+# **Home_Sales**

-## Module 22 Challenge
+## **Module 22 Challenge: Big Data**<br>
+- **(Querying with PySpark, Partitioning and Caching)**

 In this challenge, you'll use your knowledge of SparkSQL to determine key metrics about home sales data.
 Then you'll use Spark to create temporary views, partition the data, cache and uncache a temporary table, and verify that the table has been uncached.

-Before You Begin
+## Before You Begin
-Create a new repository for this project called, Home_Sales.
+1. Create a new repository for this project called, Home_Sales.
 Do not add this homework to an existing repository.

-Clone the new repository to your computer.
+2. Clone the new repository to your computer.

-Push your changes to GitHub.
+3. Push your changes to GitHub.

-Files
-Download the following files to help you get started:

-Module 22 Challenge filesLinks to an external site.

-Instructions
+## Instructions
-Rename the Home_Sales_starter_code.ipynb file as Home_Sales.ipynb.
+1. Rename the Home_Sales_starter_code.ipynb file as Home_Sales.ipynb.

-Import the necessary PySpark SQL functions for this assignment.
+2. Import the necessary PySpark SQL functions for this assignment.

-Read the home_sales_revised.csv data in the starter code into a Spark DataFrame.
+3. Read the home_sales_revised.csv data in the starter code into a Spark DataFrame.

-Create a temporary table called home_sales.
+4. Create a temporary table called home_sales.

-Answer the following questions using SparkSQL:
+5. Answer the following questions using SparkSQL:

-What is the average price for a four-bedroom house sold for each year?
+    - What is the average price for a four-bedroom house sold for each year?
 Round off your answer to two decimal places.

-What is the average price of a home for each year it was built that has three bedrooms and three bathrooms?
+    - What is the average price of a home for each year it was built that has three bedrooms and three bathrooms?
 Round off your answer to two decimal places.

-What is the average price of a home for each year that has three bedrooms, three bathrooms, two floors, and is greater than or equal to 2,000 square feet?
+    - What is the average price of a home for each year that has 9three bedrooms, three bathrooms, two floors, and is greater than or equal to 2,000 square feet?
 Round off your answer to two decimal places.

-What is the "view" rating for homes costing more than or equal to $350,000?
+    - What is the "view" rating for homes costing more than or equal to $350,000?
 Determine the run time for this query, and round off your answer to two decimal places.

-Cache your temporary table home_sales.
+6. Cache your temporary table home_sales.

-Check if your temporary table is cached.
+7. Check if your temporary table is cached.

-Using the cached data, run the query that filters out the view ratings with an average price of greater than or equal to $350,000.
+8. Using the cached data, run the query that filters out the view ratings with an average price of greater than or equal to $350,000.
 Determine the runtime and compare it to uncached runtime.

-Partition by the "date_built" field on the formatted parquet home sales data.
+9. Partition by the "date_built" field on the formatted parquet home sales data.

-Create a temporary table for the parquet data.
+10. Create a temporary table for the parquet data.

-Run the query that filters out the view ratings with an average price of greater than or equal to $350,000.
+11. Run the query that filters out the view ratings with an average price of greater than or equal to $350,000.
 Determine the runtime and compare it to uncached runtime.

-Uncache the home_sales temporary table.
+12. Uncache the home_sales temporary table.

-Verify that the home_sales temporary table is uncached using PySpark.
+13. Verify that the home_sales temporary table is uncached using PySpark.

-Download your Home_Sales.ipynb file and upload it into your "Home_Sales" GitHub repository.
+14. Download your Home_Sales.ipynb file and upload it into your "Home_Sales" GitHub repository.